codedread/bitjs/README.md

 unrar.start();
 ```

-More explanation and examples are located on [the API page](./docs/bitjs.archive.md).
+More details and examples are located on [the API page](./docs/bitjs.archive.md).

 ### bitjs.codecs